 - Tires

-Why car allowances do not reimburse variable costs effectively
+How car allowances reimburse variable costs

 Standard car allowances remain the same from month to month and even year to year.
 Paying an equal amount every month can offset fixed expenses, since they are predictable and stable.
 But gas prices and mileage amounts can fluctuate month to month.

 Another problem arises from the differences between employees' expenses.
-Different employees drive different amounts, face different gas prices, and cover different sized territories.
+Different employees drive different amounts, face different gas prices, and cover different-sized territories.
 But they each receive the same monthly allowance.

 What if the driver does not drive enough?
 Or, what if the driver drives more miles than necessary to recoup all work-related car expenses?